ktoyesh04/Snake-Game/README.md

 # Snake Game
 This is a simple Snake game made using the Turtle module in Python.

+The game will automatically save your highest score to a file called data.txt in the same directory as snake.py.
+If you beat your highest score, it will be updated automatically.

 Installation
     1) Clone the repository using git clone.
     2) Install the required modules using pip install -r requirements.txt.